Nutrition and Food Service Management

 - Once a test begins, students may not leave the test room for 30 minutes.
 If they finish a test before that time, they may review their answers but are expected to sit QUIETLY and not disturb others.
 Once students leave the room they may only re-enter when invited back by Faculty.

 - Any student found cheating during the course of an examination/test will be addressed according to procedures found in Conestoga Student Guide.

 - Faculty is responsible to advise as to the material permitted in the testing room.
-Personal items and learning materials will be left in an area identified by the Faculty.
+Personal items and learning materials will not be allowed in the testing room unless specified by the Faculty.

 - Faculty will advise as to the seating arrangements of students.

 - During open book tests, students must bring their own course materials (books, notes, Learning Packages etc.) for individual use only.
 Students may not share any of these materials.
 Electronic devices, such as iPods, text messaging, cell phones, translators, will not be permitted.

 - Tests that are written in virtual testing environments are not considered openbook unless specified by faculty.
 While writing virtual tests, students may be required to use a lockdown browser and appear on a webcam for the duration of the test.